Skip to content

 Time Limitation Expand answer

 A doctoral student is required to complete the program, including acceptance of the doctoral dissertation, within eight years after the date of successful completion of the Qualifying Examination.
+For students enrolled in the Graduate School in the Spring 2020, Summer 2020, Fall 2020 or Spring 2021 semesters, this time frame is nine years.
 Extensions may be granted by the director of Graduate Enrollment Services in appropriate circumstances.

 PhD Degree Checklist Expand answer